Theory of resonant x-ray scattering with ultrafast intense pulses: Applications

-To describe the complete single-atom response, we include contributions coherently from both resonant fluorescence and elastic scattering channels.
-An outgoing photon from elastic scattering of an incident photon by the electrons in the ground state $1s2p_{m}^{-1}$ (m = -1, 0 or 1) is indistinguishable from a resonant fluorescence photon from the spontaneous decay of the core-excited state into the same final state.
-During the pulse, these pathways are indistinguishable and can interfere.
-In the weak-field regime, the elastic scattering amplitude is typically negligible~\cite{Sakurai_adv} compared to the resonant fluorescence amplitude and their ratio is intensity-independent [Eq.~(\ref{eqn_KH_dcs})].
-However, in the strong-field regime, this ratio depends on intensity and the yields from both the channels can become comparable.
-As a result, the interference between them can become significant.
-To illustrate the effect, Figs.~\ref{Fig_dcs_5pi} \& \ref{Fig_dcs_6pi} compares the results from the coherent sum (sum of amplitudes) and incoherent sum (sum of probabilities) of the two channels and shows the effect of the interference as a function of pulse area.
-Comparison between the results of incoherent and coherent sums shows that they have different angular distribution and range for the differential cross sections.
+To illustrate the interference effect, Figs.~\ref{Fig_dcs_5pi} \& \ref{Fig_dcs_6pi} compares the results from the coherent sum (sum of amplitudes) and incoherent sum (sum of probabilities) of the two channels as a function of pulse area.
+A comparison between the results of incoherent and coherent sums shows that they have different angular distributions and ranges for the DCSs.
 For some values of $\theta_s$ and $\phi_s$, the total scattering response can be smaller or larger than pure resonant fluorescence.
-Also, the angular distribution of the differential cross section in the coherent sum is different from that of elastic scattering channel alone.
+Also, the angular distribution of the DCS in the coherent sum is different from that of elastic scattering channel alone.
 These differences result from the interference between the two channels, which depend on the scattering angles.
-In the weak-field monochromatic regime, the interference can be understood using the Kramers-Heisenberg expression [Eq.~(\ref{eqn_KH_dcs})].
+In the weak-field monochromatic regime, the interference can be understood from the Kramers-Heisenberg expression [Eq.~(\ref{eqn_KH_dcs})].
 The phase difference between the elastic scattering amplitude and resonant fluorescence amplitude depends on the sign of the matrix elements and the direction of the incident and outgoing photon polarizations.
 Beyond the weak-field regime, when Rabi oscillations occur, both the phase and the amplitude of the two channels becomes important.
 This is evident from the source terms in Eq.~(\ref{eqn_psi1_nstate}) contributing to the total scattering probability amplitude.
 Since the total interference term is obtained by summing over all possible final electronic states, $\boldsymbol{k}$, and $\boldsymbol{\epsilon}$, the interference also depends on the number of interfering pathways that exist (see Fig.~\ref{Channels_Interference_scheme}).